 Would you like to buy a new machine or even an entire package but are unsure how to finance it?
 Why not consider leasing – easy, affordable, and tax beneficial.
 You could cover the cost of your repayments with just one small job a week – from as little as £30!

 If you purchase through a finance provider your order amount would be exactly the same as if you bought with cash or card – we don’t charge any extras, we don’t take commission and you get exactly the same equipment, guarantee and service!
-However, please note that you will pay interest and charges to the leasing company so always check the agreement so you know what you will be paying.

 To see our machine prices, have a look at our Professional Machines

 To see our start up guide, have a look HERE